 Loren drops the skeleton back into the acid from which it had emerged unscathed.
 Some have interpreted this act as destroying the evidence of his crime and the two being self-contradictory.
 However, there is no hint of motive for Loren's returning it to the vat and no bubbling effect to indicate any dissolution of the skeleton.
 Furthermore, Watson Pritchard had not only previously stated that the acid leaves bones behind, but he had demonstrated it by tossing in the body of a dead rat.

-After the guests have locked themselves in their rooms, Nora emerges, goes to the end the hall and discovers Annabelle swinging from a noose.
+After the guests have locked themselves in their rooms, Nora emerges, goes to the end of the hall and discovers Annabelle swinging from a noose.
 Nora screams.
 She backs into a corner and is confronted with a monster hand and screams again.
-Next scene, the doctor knocks on Mr. Loren's door and asks him if he heard anything strange, to which Mr. Loren replies that he thought he heard footsteps.
+In the next scene, the doctor knocks on Mr. Loren's door and asks him if he heard anything strange, to which Mr. Loren replies that he thought he heard footsteps.
 How did no one hear Nora screaming?

 It is established that no one can get out of the house due to the locked metal door and bars on all the windows, yet Annabelle somehow gets outside so she can pretend to be a ghost outside Nora's window.